jstrom2002/Mini-OpenCL-Raytracer/README.md

 # Mini-OpenCL-Raytracer

-Small scale lib for raytracing in OpenCL
+Small scale app for raytracing in OpenCL

 ![](ocl.png)